robert-samal/lean-class/doc/Part_1/typesandterms.rst

 Here is another example.
 If ``G`` is a group, and ``g`` is an element of this group, then in set theory one might say that ``G`` is a set and ``g ∈ G`` is an element of the set.
 In type theory one says instead that ``G : Type`` and that ``g : G``.

 The mental model which you should have in your mind is that in Lean, every object exists at one of three "levels".
 There are universes, such as ``Type``, there are types such as ``ℝ`` or ``G`` and there are terms such as ``37`` and ``g``.
-Every mathematical object you know fits neatly into this heirarchy.
+Every mathematical object you know fits neatly into this hierarchy.
 For example rings, fields and topological spaces are all types in Lean, and their elements are terms.

 Function types
 --------------